sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 \begin{bmatrix}x_0+x_2 \\ x_1+x_3\end{bmatrix}
 \end{aligned}
 $$

 The size of order-$k$ coefficient blocks for processing length-$H$ latent vectors is $H^k$.
 This is already much better than the full coefficients $(NH)^k$ for a set of $N$ vectors but is still large.
-Now, the bread and butter of deep learning comes in, namely 1) stacking more layers, 2) low-rank factorization and 3) non-linearities which we'll discuss more in Section II.
+Now, the bread and butter of deep learning comes in, namely 1) stacking more layers, 2) low-rank factorization and 3) adding non-linearities which we'll discuss more in Section II.

 </details>